-A small upright ascending tree 15 - 25'.
+Bailey Acacias are small upright ascending trees about 15 - 25' tall.
 Reasonably thick and somewhat congested.
 Branching pattern may be pretty random.
 Beautiful in bloom.
+This image was taken at the UCSC Arboretum.

 This is the purple foliage form.

-Yellow flowers clustered into small round heads on a long racemes.
+Yellow flowers are clustered into small round heads on a long racemes.
 Very showy and one of the reasons the trees were so very popular in the day.
-Bloom very early, many years late January or early February, slightly later than A. dealbata.
+Blooms very early, many years late January or early February, slightly later than A. dealbata.

 Trunks are smooth, gray color.
 Nothing to write home about.

-'Purpurea' is a beautiful cultivar with beautiful purple tinged leaves and flower stalks, making quite a landscape statement.
+'Purpurea' is a cultivar with purple tinged leaves and flower stalks.
+My opinion of them has soured over the years.

 447 9th Ave SC